Origin: a Latin derivative

 Perhaps you’ve heard of the “hot” oils sometimes referred to at doTERRA.
 These are the oils we label as “dilute” or sometimes as “sensitive.”
 But the term “hot” oil comes from the sensation they give if used topically.
 These so-named hot oils can give you a burning sensation when used on the skin, or a spicy burning sensation when taken internally.
-In alphabetical order, these oils are:
+These oils include:

-Special care should be taken with each of these oils.
-Alternately, doTERRA also categorizes other oils as “sensitive” but you may have also heard them referred to as “warm” oils.
-This includes oils like Black Pepper, Lemongrass, Wintergreen, and Peppermint.
+doTERRA also categorizes other oils as “sensitive” but you may have also heard them referred to as “warm” oils.
+This includes oils like Black Pepper, Lemongrass, Wintergreen, Peppermint, and others.
 Oils like these can still be overwhelming for sensitive groups (i.e. children and elderly) if not diluted.

 Diluting the hot category of oils is the recommendation for all people, regardless of their individual sensitivity level.
 In this way such oils can safely be used and added to your essential oil repertoire.